Wynn

 Wynn in the Hildebrandslied manuscript (830s): the text reads ƿiges ƿarne.

+Capital wynn in the opening lines of Beowulf.
+The text reads HǷÆT ǷE GARDENA...

 Capital wynn appears twice in this 10th century inscription in Breamore: her sƿutelað seo gecƿydrædnes ðe (Here is manifested the Word to thee).

-Wynn or wyn (Ƿ ƿ; also spelled wen, win, ƿynn, ƿyn, ƿen, and ƿin) is a letter of the Old English alphabet, where it is used to represent the sound //w//.
+Wynn, or wyn (Ƿ ƿ; also spelled wen, win, ƿynn, ƿyn, ƿen, and ƿin), is a letter of the Old English alphabet, where it is used to represent the sound //w//.
 It was a continued use of the Anglo-Frisian Futhorc runes.
 Futhorc was the native alphabet of Old English before the Latin alphabet was adopted, and it was a sibling alphabet to the Younger Futhark alphabet that Old Norse used.
 Both alphabets come from Elder Futhark.